blynkkk/blynkkk.github.io/new/en/datastream_datatype.md

 **IMPORTANT:**

-Values that doesn't match the Data Type will be ignored by server.
+Blynk server will ignore values that don't match the Data Type

 Example: if Datastream has Data Type set to ```Integer```, but Hardware sends ```123.45```, this value will be skipped because it is ```Float```, not ```Integer```.

-If incoming value goes out of range of Min or Max setting, this value will be "cropped" to match this setting.
+If the incoming value goes out of range of Min or Max setting, this value will be "cropped" to match this setting.